aws/copilot-cli/site/content/docs/manifest/rd-web-service.en.md

 Subnets in the VPC to route egress traffic from the service.

 <span class="parent-field">network.vpc.</span><a id="network-vpc-placement" href="#network-vpc-placement" class="field">`placement`</a> <span class="type">String</span>
 The only valid option today is `'private'`.
-If you prefer the service not to be connect to a VPC, you can remove the `network` field.
+If you prefer the service not to be connected to a VPC, you can remove the `network` field.

 When the placement is `'private'`, the App Runner service routes egress traffic through the private subnets of the VPC.
 If you use a Copilot-generated VPC, Copilot will automatically add NAT Gateways to your environment for internet connectivity.
 (See [pricing](https://aws.amazon.com/vpc/pricing/).)